lucy3/context_semantic_axes/README.md

 - `reddit_forum_embeddings.py`: get embeddings for Reddit/forums
 - `apply_semantics.py`: apply axes to Reddit and forum embeddings
 - `semantics_viz.ipynb`: visualizing semantics output
+- `word_birth_spread.py`: functions for finding birthdates and spread of words outside the manosphere

 ### Deprecated
 Some scripts were written to experiment with things but they will not be included in the paper.